-A person with a substance abuse disorder may become so enveloped in his or her bad habits that their former personality is replaced by someone solely obsessed with securing the next dose.
+A person with a substance abuse disorder may become so enveloped in his or her bad habits.
+Thus, their former personality is replaced by someone solely obsessed with securing the next dose.

 If he or she refuses to acknowledge the testimonials of the participants in the intervention, the family and friends may wonder if there is any hope left in the idea of addiction recovery.

 What Does A Refusal for Treatment Mean?

 When the friends and family of a person with an addiction stage an intervention, they do more than just tell the person how his or her habits have negatively impacted them.

 A refusal could mean that the individual does not believe he or she has an addiction.
 But more often than not, a refusal is actually an attempt to call their bluff, stating that he or she does not believe they will follow through with their warnings to stop enabling their drug use.

-During the intervention, the parents tell their child their financial support will end unless he or she enters treatment.
+During the intervention, the parents tell their child that their financial support will end unless he or she enters treatment.
 The child may then assume that it is an empty threat and refuse to enter rehab.

 Negotiation during Intervention

-Many interventions result in some type of negotiation; the subject of the intervention may argue that his or her habit is “under control” or “not as bad as it seems,” and refuse to acknowledge the problem or consequences of the behavior.
+Many interventions result in some type of negotiation.
+The subject of the intervention may argue that his or her habit is “under control” or “not as bad as it seems”.
+He or she also refuses to acknowledge the problem or consequences of the behavior.

 Ultimately, if he or she refuses to accept the need for treatment and tries to call out the intervention participants on their “bluffs,” those involved have no other option but to accept the refusal.

 Accepting Refusal and Moving Forward

 Each family member will reiterate the consequences of not accepting help and ask the loved one not to contact him or her unless it is to accept help and recover.
 This can be a difficult thing for a family to accept, but it is necessary to the intervention process.

-Remaining firm on promises made about the consequences of his or her refusal is crucial; any backpedaling is a sign of weakness, and one that he or she will continue to exploit for as long as possible.
+Remaining firm on promises made about the consequences of his or her refusal is crucial.
+Any backpedaling is a sign of weakness, and one that he will continue to exploit for as long as possible.

 What Happens Next?

 Although it may be very difficult, those involved with the intervention should try to limit contact with the addict after his or her refusal.

-The shock of losing previous support can be difficult for these individuals to process, but this kind of experience can be a valuable wake-up call that ultimately encourages him or her to seek treatment.
+The shock of losing previous support can be difficult for these individuals to process.
+This kind of experience can be a valuable wake-up call that ultimately encourages him or her to seek treatment.

 Working With a Professional

-They may rehearse what they want to say and acknowledge their loved one’s need for substance abuse treatment, but being in the moment without adequate preparation is a bad idea.
+They may rehearse what they want to say and acknowledge their loved one’s need for substance abuse treatment.
+However, being in the moment without adequate preparation is a bad idea.